Follow these easy steps to assemble your quartz clock movement, clock dial, and clock hands:

 6. Choose any number on your dial (9:00 is illustrated) to align the hour hand with.
 Very carefully press the hour hand straight down onto the tapered, friction-fit hour shaft until the hand is firmly in place.
 In the event that the hour hand is not perfectly aligned with the number on the dial that you have chosen, DO NOT try to rotate the hand hub on the tapered shaft.
 Lift the hand straight off.
 Realign the tip of the hand with the number and press the hand on correctly.
 This procedure is very important when you are mounting hands on chiming movements.

 7. When you have the hour hand mounted, carefully remount the minute hand at 12:00.
 While holding the tip of the minute hand between your thumb and forefinger at the 12:00 position, thread on either the closed nut (if no second hand is being used) or the open nut (if second hand is being used).

 8. Press the stem of the second hand down over the tiny second-hand pin shaft that protrudes up through the center of the minute hand shaft.

-9. Insert the appropriate battery into your movement (observing +/- polarity marking) and set the correct time with the hand set knob, located in the back of the movement.
+9. Insert the appropriate battery into your movement (observing +/- polarity marking) and set the correct time with the handset knob, located at the back of the movement.

 10. Make certain there is clearance between the hands.
 Also make sure there is a clearance between the hands and the dial, as well as any glass cover in front of the dial.